‘Border czar’ Tom Homan’s arrival in Minnesota signals shift by Trump administration

 “Tom Homan’s arrival in Minnesota is an opportunity for a reset through the collaboration that President Trump has been pushing for between the federal government and state/local law enforcement,” said Minnesota House Speaker Lisa Demuth, a Republican from Cold Spring, in a post on social media.

-Homan was initially appointed to ICE in 2013 by then-President Barack Obama, and he briefly ran ICE during Trump’s first term.
+Homan was initially appointed to a leadership position in ICE in 2013 by then-President Barack Obama, and he briefly ran the agency during Trump’s first term.
 He has favored an aggressive deportation campaign.

 Last year, Homan was in the middle of a controversy over the government’s effort to deport Venezuelans to a prison in El Salvador.
 He was also a key figure in pushing a massive budget increase for border security spending.

-He denied reports last year that he took $50,000 from undercover agents as part of an FBI sting.
-That lead to a bribery investigation that was later shut down by the Department of Justice.
-MS Now reported the money from Homan was in a bag from CAVA, a restaurant chain serving Mediterranean food.
+He denied reports last year that he took $50,000 in cash in a bag from undercover agents as part of an FBI sting.
+That led to a bribery investigation that was later shut down by the Department of Justice.

 White House press secretary Karoline Leavitt told reporters Jan.
 26 that Homan’s deployment to Minnesota should not be seen as a sign that Trump is dissatisfied with how officials on the ground have handled immigration enforcement.